Occupational Health and Safety

 Personal Safety GRI 403-2 (2018)

-GGC continues to raise awareness of safety and strengthen the management of necessary standards for production personnel at all levels on a regular basis, consisting of: Process Safety Management according to lawful standards, Reducing energy consumption in production, Promoting safe work discipline, and Waste Reduction.
+GGC continues to raise safety awareness and strengthen the management of essential standards for all personnel involved in production.
+Key elements include ensuring plant safety in compliance with legal requirements and Process Safety Management (PSM), implementing plans to reduce energy consumption in production, promoting safe work discipline, and planning to reduce production waste (Waste Reduction).

 Safety Commitment Workshop